Optimal Stopping Methodology for the Secretary Problem with Random Queries: Numerical Example

-In the last row of Table\,\ref{tab:2} we have the case of an infallible genie.
-We know that the optimum decision with an infallible genie requires the termination of the search if the genie responds with ``$\{\xi_t=1\}$'' and continue the search if the response is ``$\{\xi_t>1\}$''.
+In the last row of Table\,\ref{tab:2} we have the case of an infallible expert.
+We know that the optimal decision with an infallible expert requires the termination of the search if the expert responds with ``$\{\xi_t=1\}$'' and continuation of the search if the response is ``$\{\xi_t>1\}$''.
 In our setup, instead, we compare the querying time $\T_k$ to the threshold $s_k(m)$.
 From the table we see that $s_k(1)=1,~s_k(2)=n$ for all $k=1,\ldots,K$.
 According to our model $\zeta_{\T_k}=1$ corresponds with certainty (because $\p=1$) to $\xi_{\T_k}=1$, therefore if $\zeta_{\T_k}=1$ we see that we necessarily stop at $\T_k$ since $\T_k\geq s_k(1)=1$.
-On the other hand, $\zeta_{\T_k}=2$ corresponds with certainty to $\xi_{\T_k}>1$ and when $\zeta_{\T_k}=2$ occurs we can stop only if $\T_k\geq s_k(2)=n$ which is impossible (unless $\T_k=n$ where we necessarily stop since we have exhausted all samples).
-Therefore, when $\p=1$ our optimum scheme matches the optimum scheme of an infallible genie.
-This can be further corroborated by comparing our thresholds $r_{\rm f}=38,r_{10}=23$ with the corresponding thresholds $s^*,r^*$ in \cite[Table 3]{GM1} and verify that they are the same and they deliver the same success probability (in \cite{GM1} there are tables only for $K=0,1$).
+On the other hand, $\zeta_{\T_k}=2$ corresponds with certainty to $\xi_{\T_k}>1$ and when $\zeta_{\T_k}=2$ occurs we can stop only if $\T_k\geq s_k(2)=n$ which is impossible (unless $\T_k=n$ where we necessarily stop since we have exhausted all objects).
+Therefore, when $\p=1$ our optimal scheme matches the optimal scheme of an infallible expert.
+This can be further corroborated by comparing our thresholds $r_{\rm f}=38,r_{10}=23$ with the corresponding thresholds $s^*,r^*$ in \cite[Table 3]{GM} and verifying that they are the same with the same success probability (in \cite{GM}, there are tables only for $K=0,1$).

-From Fig.\,\ref{fig:1} we can also observe the fact we described in Remark\,\ref{rem:6}, namely that there is an improvement in the success probability however the optimal value ``saturates'' with the limiting value being strictly less than 1.
+From Fig.\,\ref{fig:1} we can also observe the fact we described in Remark\,\ref{rem:6}, namely that there is an improvement in the success probability, however the optimal value ``saturates'' with the limiting value being strictly less than 1.
 An additional conclusion we can draw from this example is that the thresholds also converge to some limiting value.
-This means that, after some point, increasing $K$ results in repeating the last thresholds and, experiencing the same optimum performance.
-The only case which does not follow this rule and is capable of improving the success probability until it converges to 1 is when $\p=1$ which, as mentioned, corresponds to an infallible genie.
+This means that, after some point, increasing $K$ results in repeating the last thresholds and, experiencing the same optimal performance.
+The only case which does not follow this rule and the probability of success converges to 1 as the number of queries increases is when $\p=1$ which, as mentioned, corresponds to an infallible expert.